1,3-Dipolar cycloaddition: Solvent effects

 1,3-Dipolar cycloadditions experience very little solvent effect because both the reactants and the transition states are generally non-polar.
 For example, the rate of reaction between phenyl diazomethane and ethyl acrylate or norbornene (see scheme below) changes only slightly upon varying solvents from cyclohexane to methanol.

 Lack of solvent effects in 1,3-dipolar cycloaddition is clearly demonstrated in the reaction between enamines and dimethyl diazomalonate (see scheme below).
 The polar reaction, N-cyclopentenyl pyrrolidine nucleophilic addition to the diazo compound, proceeds 1,500 times faster in polar DMSO than in non-polar decalin.
 On the other hand, a close analog of this reaction, N-cyclohexenyl pyrrolidine 1,3-dipolar cycloaddition to dimethyl diazomalonate, is sped up only 41-fold in DMSO relative to decalin.

 Frontier molecular orbital theory

 1,3-Dipolar cycloadditions are pericyclic reactions, which obey the Dewar-Zimmerman rules and the Woodward–Hoffmann rules.
 In the Dewar-Zimmerman treatment, the reaction proceeds through a 5-center, zero-node, 6-electron Huckel transition state for this particular molecular orbital diagram.
 However, each orbital can be randomly assigned a sign to arrive at the same result.
 In the Woodward–Hoffmann treatment, frontier molecular orbitals (FMO) of the 1,3-dipole and the dipolarophile overlap in the symmetry-allowed _{π}4_{s} + _{π}2_{s} manner.
 Such orbital overlap can be achieved in three ways: type I, II and III.
-The dominant pathway is the one which possesses the smallest HOMO-LUMO energy gap.
+The dominant pathway is the one which possesses the smallest HOMO–LUMO gap.